strangeloopcanon/Janus/README.md

 Light-weight reference implementation of **Anthropic-style persona steering** for open-source language models.
 The codebase shows how to learn a _linear direction_ in hidden-state space that nudges a frozen model to respond in a different style, tone, or policy – without any weight updates.

+## TL;DR

+- Learn a linear readout (μ_variant − μ_base) and inject it at inference to tilt style/policy without changing weights; measure effects by projecting output-token hidden states along on‑domain readouts.
+- On CC‑News 4B: small but consistent teacher shifts (Δproj ≈ +0.0025) and small, polarity‑consistent student transfer under minimal LoRA (800/200, r=8).
+Multi‑layer combine raises the mean but needs larger N for tight CIs.
+- Generic persona vectors under‑read new domains; derive readouts on your actual data.
+Keep decoding matched, export per‑sample deltas, and report CIs.
+- At scale, persona rewrites move the model’s prior.
+Done as tagged, balanced augmentation with audits, this yields controllable, attribute‑aware models; done bluntly, it risks global bias drift and style monoculture.

 Note: For a quick status handoff and current commands, see `results/analysis/START_HERE_TOMORROW.md`.

 Target model in the examples: **Qwen3-0.6B** (`Qwen/Qwen3-0.6B` on Hugging Face), but every decoder model should work.